 Bread and Biscuit Baker's and Sugar-Boiler's Assistant (1890)

 This traditional German Christmas cookie recipe calls for only four basic ingredients found in the kitchen:

 Put the flour in a small bowl, rub in the butter, and add eggs and sugar; have the tins well greased, and drop the batter on them with a spoon in pieces a little larger than a "large penny."
 Bake in a cool oven (275°F).

 When baked, form into the shape of a cone, dip each edge in egg whites, and then each end in colored or vanilla sugar.
 These simple cookies make a nice show for a Christmas dessert table.

-Besides the traditional German Christmas cookies recipes, you might also like to make a Gingerbread House.
-The Christmas Season is the perfect time of year for Gingerbread Houses.
+Aside from the traditional German Christmas cookie recipes, you might also like to make an old fashioned Gingerbread House.
+The Christmas Season is the perfect time for Gingerbread Houses!

 They are often seen in the German Christmas Markets along with Christmas trees and Advent calendars, and family members can have fun making them along with other Christmas decorations.